AusDTO/dta-website/README.md

 When starting a new change, branch from `develop`.

-[QA-Fire](https://qafire.apps.staging.digital.gov.au/4) is enabled for this project.
-Each pull-request will be deployed to a temporary staging site, click on 'Details' next to the QA-Fire status to view it.
+Each branch will be deployed by circleCI to a temporary staging site at https://dta-website-branchname.apps.staging.digital.gov.au/.
 As long as the circleCI tests are passing, this staging site will be kept up to date with all commits to the branch.

+circleCI will not yet automatically clean up temporary staging sites, so you must manually do this with `cf delete <dta-website-branchname>`.

 When your change is ready, submit a PR to the `develop` branch.
+After the PR is merged, it will be deployed to [staging](https://dta.apps.staging.digital.gov.au/).

 When ready for a production deploy, merge the `develop` branch to `master`.
 You can do this through Github [with a PR](https://github.com/AusDTO/dta-website/compare/master...develop) or from the command line: